It’s hard to see the future… unless you make it yourself.

 What started as a risky bet on an affordable, bare-bones VR headset turned into one of the most successful gambles in corporate history.
 The company didn’t just create a device; it redefined the way people think about virtual reality.
 The Everyone Sport might have been the initial spark, but the ripple effects have transformed industries far beyond sports.

-Today, Lenovo’s VR technology is woven into the fabric of everyday life—whether it’s through gaming, education, training, or fitness.
+Today, Amazon’s VR technology is woven into the fabric of everyday life—whether it’s through gaming, education, training, or fitness.
 The company’s success has become a case study in how sometimes, focusing on simplicity and accessibility can win out over sheer technological advancement.
-In an industry obsessed with bigger, faster, and more expensive, Lenovo proved that sometimes, the path to dominance is as simple as making the right thing accessible to everyone.
+In an industry obsessed with bigger, faster, and more expensive, Amazon proved that sometimes, the path to dominance is as simple as making the right thing accessible to everyone.

 And it all started with a crazy, $99 bet.